Creating and Maintaining a Focus in Single-Session Therapy

 Helping the Client to Maintain the Agreed Focus

-Once the counsellor and client have agreed on a focus, both must maintain this focus if they are going to use session time well.
-It is the counsellor’s primary task to ensure that this focus is maintained.
-The counsellor uses a variety of skills to do this.
+Once the therapist and client have agreed on a focus, both must maintain it if they are going to use session time effectively.
+It is the therapist’s primary task to ensure that this focus is maintained.
+The therapist uses a variety of skills to do this.

 Seeking and gaining permission to interrupt the client

-When I received training as a counsellor 45 years ago, interrupting the client was strictly forbidden.
-The counsellor’s primary task was to encourage the client to explore their concerns and to follow them in their exploration rather than to guide it in any direction and to interrupt the client’s process to help the client reach this direction.
-Apart from that interrupting the client was seen as being rude.
+When I received training as a therapist 50 years ago, interrupting the client was strictly forbidden.
+The therapist’s primary task was to encourage the client to explore their concerns and to follow them in their exploration, rather than to guide them in any direction, and to interrupt the client’s process to help them reach that direction.
+Apart from that, interrupting the client was considered rude.
 In single-session therapy, interrupting is regarded very differently.
-Once a session focus has been agreed, the counsellor needs to take charge to ensure that it is maintained during the session.
-As interrupting the client may be seen by the latter as being rude, the counsellor first provides a rationale for doing so and then seeks permission from the client to do so.
-Here is an example: Counsellor: So now we have agreed on a focus for the session, we both need to
+Once a session focus has been agreed, the therapist needs to take charge to ensure that it is maintained during the session.
+As interrupting the client may be seen by the latter as rude, the therapist first provides a rationale for doing so and then seeks permission from the client to do so.
+Here is an example: Therapist: So now we have agreed on a focus for the session, we both need to

 maintain this focus.
 OK?